protella/chatgpt-bots/README.md

 # ChatGPT Bots
 Python based ChatGPT bot integrations

+## `Notice`
+`The Discord client is a little behind as I've spent the majority of time working on the Slack version.
+It should still work, but it's missing a lot of the functionality included in the Slack version.
+The CLI version is very basic as it's only text based.`

 ## Description
 Various ChatBot Integrations like Slack and Discord as well as a CLI based version using Python and OpenAPI's ChatGPT platform.